 Our next location featured a stakeout Penduline Tit nest, with both male and female tending the tightly woven purse-like nest.
-The nest is heavily lined with cottonwood fluff and both parents work to weave it.
+Both parents work to line the nest heavily with cottonwood fluff.
 The nest hangs from the “handle” portion of the purse, with openings out either side, and it, rather than the birds’ habit of suspending themselves upside down, is the source of their common name.
 These tits look like very jazzed up Bushtit, with a whitish-gray head, black mask (like a Common Yellowthroat) and reddish tint to the upper wings.
 Penduline Tits (photo) have a down-slurred call note reminiscent of a Lesser Goldfinch, which, once learned, makes their nests easy to find.
 We saw at least 10 nests on the trip.

-Here, a partially fledged Kestrel.
-The common European Kestrel is a different species from ours, larger and even more long-tailed, reddish on the back with grayish blue head and upper tail.
-Just like ours, they are frequently a bird of the open country, sitting on power lines or hovering over the fields.
+Here, a partially fledged Kestrel peaked our interest.
+European Kestrels differ substantially from our American Kestrels.
+They are larger, more long-tailed, and reddish on the back with grayish blue head and upper tail.
+Similar to our kestrels, they frequent open country, sitting on power lines or hovering over the fields.
 They aggressively attack larger raptors like the common Buzzard (a buteo relative of our Red-tailed Hawk), where their aerial agility earns them some respect.
-This handsome juvenile was perched on a low branch of a sapling cottonwood, where it tolerated closer approach than might be expected.
+A handsome juvenile perched on a low branch of a sapling cottonwood.
+There it tolerated closer approach than an adult would allow, affording great looks.